NVIDIA/cuda-quantum/docs/sphinx/specification/quake-dialect.md

 ## Motivation

-The main motivation behind QTX is to directly expose quantum and classical data dependencies for optimization purposes, i.e., to represent the dataflow in quantum computations.
-In contrast to Quake, which uses memory semantics (quantum operators act as side-effects on qubit references), QTX uses value semantics, that is quantum operators consume and produce values.
+The main motivation behind Quake's value model is to directly expose quantum and classical data dependencies for optimization purposes, i.e., to represent the dataflow in quantum computations.
+In contrast to Quake's memory model, which uses memory semantics (quantum operators act as side-effects on qubit references), the value model uses value semantics, that is quantum operators consume and produce values.
+These values are not truly SSA values, however, as operations still have side-effects on the value itself and the value cannot be copied.

-Let's see an example to clarify such an important difference.
+Let's see an example to clarify the distinction between the models.
 Take the following Quake implementation of some toy quantum computation:

 ```cpp